Shravani-CV/Whatsapp_Bot/README.md

 # Whatsapp_Bot
-this a whatsapp bot using python using Facebook meta API and Bot press webhooks
+This a AI whatsapp bot using python using Facebook meta API and Bot press webhooks

 # Build AI WhatsApp Bots with Pure Python